chapdel/fmc/docs/using-mailcoach/automations.md

 You can also send a test email to yourself for a final review before sending it out to your subscribers' mailboxes.

-## Campaign summary
+## Mail statistics

+### Summary

 This page contains all the statistics for an automation mail that is being sent.
 These statistics will be updated regularly, so you can closely track the success of your mails.

-### Summary

 ![screenshot](/docs/laravel-mailcoach/v4/images/automations/automation-mail-statistics-overview.png)